Somnath Adhikari

-Somnath Adhikari (born 6 January 1951) affectionately known as Pyasi (meaning "thirsty" in Nepali), is a Nepalese politician serving as the 2nd and current Governor of Province No. 1 of Nepal.
+Somnath Adhikari (born 6 January 1951) affectionately known as Pyasi (meaning "thirsty" in Nepali), is a Nepalese politician who served as the 2nd Governor of Province No. 1 of Nepal.
 He is former member of the National Panchayat from 1986 to 1991 and member of Pratinidhi Sabha from 1991 to 1994.
 He is an active politician of CPN (ML) now CPN (UML) from 1968 and served as the district president of Kaski and later he hold the president post of the party election committee.

 Personal life

 Pyasi was born in Batulechaur, Kaski district to Liladhar Adhikari and Sabitri Adhikari.
 He did his secondary education from local government school and later finished his Bachelor degree from Prithivi Narayan Campus, Pokhara.